MicrosoftDocs/power-pages-docs/power-pages-docs/configure/manage-sharepoint-documents.md

 - Enabling or disabling the SharePoint integration won't be complete and an error message will display.

-- Your out-of-the-box Azure AD login on the website won't work.
+- Your out-of-the-box Azure AD sign-in on the website won't work.

 ## Step 3: Enable document management for tables